 Mandatory Hunter Education

 Hunter Education courses provide instruction in hunter safety, principles of conservation, and sportsmanship.
-There are two options for completing Hunter Education–Classroom and Full Online Courses.
+There are two options for completing Hunter Education–Classroom with self study and Full Online Courses.

 Section 1 – Self-study.

 to the course instructor, or the student will not be certified.
-Student manuals may be obtained at any DGIF regional office or may be purchased by calling 1-800-830-2268.
-A free download of the manual is available on www.dgif.virginia.gov/hunting/education.
+Student manuals may be obtained for free at DGIF headquarters or at any DGIF regional office or may be purchased by calling 1-800-830-2268.
+A free download of the manual is available at www.dgif.virginia.gov/hunting/education.

 Section 2 – Classroom portion.

 Students will focus on safety and ethics.
 A written test will be given at the end of the class.
 Test questions will cover material from the classroom portion and from the self-study material.

 Courses are offered free of charge throughout the Commonwealth.
 For more information, go to the Hunter Education page on the DGIF website at www.dgif.virginia.gov/hunting/education or call the Hunter Education Office at (804) 367-2901 or (804) 367-1147.

 Hunters age 12 and over may also take hunter education completely online.
 There is a fee associated with this course.
 For more information, go to www.dgif.virginia.gov/hunting/education.